Brainwave entrainment technology reduces the frustration of practicing meditation. Get the proven brain health benefits of meditation more easily …

 - OmHarmonics has a demo MP3 that is 10 minutes of sound technology overlaid with a lush, vivid, wall of sound that’s a pleasure to listen to.
 OmHarmonics is part of the Mindvalley family of self-help programs that includes the classic Silva Life System.

 Take your mind for a test drive and notice how you feel.
-I like variety, so I use all three programs.
+I like variety, so I use both programs.
 I always feel like I’ve taken my brain on a vacation after each session.

 Why Meditate?
 Science Finds Clues at Life.Gaiam.com